OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 Kubernetes targets use the `kubectl` executable to communicate with the Kubernetes cluster.
 This executable must be available on the path on the target where the step is run.
 When using workers, this means the `kubectl` executable must be in the path on the worker that is executing the step.
 Otherwise the `kubectl` executable must be in the path on the Octopus server itself.

-When using an AWS EKS Kubernetes cluster with IAM integration, the `heptio-authenticator-aws` executable must also be on the path.

 ## Helm

 When a Kubernetes target is used with a Helm step, the `helm` executable must be on the target where the step is run.